perjesipet/powerbi-docs/powerbi-docs/connect-data/desktop-access-database-errors.md

 1. [Install both bit versions of the Access Database Engine](https://www.microsoft.com/download/details.aspx?id=13255) from the download page.

-1. Run each version of the Access Database Engine by using the `/passive` switch.
+1. Run each version of the Access Database Engine by using the `/passive` switch(In case of Microsoft Access Database Engine 2016 `/quiet`).
 For example:

    ```console
    c:\users\joe\downloads\AccessDatabaseEngine.exe /passive